 With Duke Johnson (who out-targeted Chubb by 12 over last year’s final 10 contests) still hanging around and Beckham arriving to hog targets, it’s tough to project Chubb for a significant spike in 2019.
 And that type of target volume would make it tough for him to finish as a RB1.

 Get this: The 36 PPR RB1s over the past 3 seasons have averaged 75.1 targets.
 Only 7 of those 36 (19%) finished with fewer than 50 looks.
-So Hyde would be beating the odds if he posts RB1-level PPR points on last year’s target volume.
+So Chubb would be beating the odds if he posts RB1-level PPR points on last year’s target volume.

 Remember Hunt?
 The guy who won the rushing title as a rookie in 2017.
 The one who finished 8th in PPR points per game just last season.

 Yeah — that guy.
 He’s in Cleveland now.